[KubeCon Day 2] Participation Report

 No Joke: Two Security Maintainers Walk Into a Cluster

-It was a very interesting session, with two engineers demonstrating how to step by step strengthen the security of a Kubernetes cluster.
-They began by emphasizing the importance of the "principle of least privilege," explaining common misconfigurations of Role-Based Access Control (RBAC) and the need to encrypt Kubernetes secrets, which are only Base64 encoded by default.
-They then went on to introduce a series of specific practices that are useful in the field, such as using the "Secret Store CSI Driver" to connect to external key management services (e.g., HashiCorp Vault), designing network policies that start with "Deny all" because communication between all pods is allowed by default, applying pod security standards (Privileged, Baseline, Restricted), and introducing vulnerability scanning tools (e.g., Trivy) into CI/CD pipelines.
+Furthermore, concrete practices useful in the field were introduced one after another, such as utilizing the "Secret Store CSI Driver" to integrate with external key management services (e.g., HashiCorp Vault), designing network policies starting with "Deny all" (since communication between all Pods is allowed by default), applying Pod security standards (Privileged, Baseline, Restricted), and introducing vulnerability scanning tools (e.g., Trivy) into CI/CD pipelines.

 Sync or Swim: Building Platforms You Can See